tommyblue/smugmug-backup/README.md

 The program loops over the images and videos of the user's albums and saves them in the destination folder, replicating the SmugMug paths.

-You can run the app multiple times, all exising files will be skipped.
+You can run the app multiple times, all exising files will be skipped if their sizes match.

 **Note on multiple runs**